Poisoning the Inner Prediction Logic of Graph Neural Networks for Clean-Label Backdoor Attacks: Additional Analysis on Generalizability under Challenge Settings

 \item \textbf{Label Noise (LN)}: We randomly flip a ratio of labels of training nodes to other classes to simulate bad annotations, and then retrain the poisoned node selector to obtain a new set of poisoned nodes.

 \item \textbf{Label Imbalance (LI)}: We randomly mask a ratio of labeled nodes from the target class while keeping training nodes of other classes unchanged. \end{itemize}

 For each setting, we report (i) ASR and clean accuracy(\%) of our method and (ii) the Jaccard overlap between the original set of poisoned nodes and the set selected under various challenging settings.
 We present the results in four graphs: Fig.~\ref{fig:append-ls} shows performance, and Fig.~\ref{fig:append-ln} shows overlap.
-From the figures, we have the following key findings: \begin{itemize}[leftmargin=*] \item These supervision perturbations consistently degrade ASR and clean accuracy across all four datasets.
+From the figures, we have the following key findings: \begin{itemize}[leftmargin=*,itemsep=2pt,topsep=2pt,parsep=2pt,partopsep=2pt] \item These supervision perturbations consistently degrade ASR and clean accuracy across all four datasets.
 But it mainly affects the clean accuracy of GNN models, not our method, as it retains high ASR while clean accuracy drops significantly.

 \item The Jaccard overlap between the original set of poisoned nodes and the manipulated set decreases smoothly as labels become sparser or noisier.
 It indicates that the perturbations challenge the poisoned node selector, since it is a standard 2-layer GCN whose generalizability may be affected by the settings.